alina1412/task_with_rabbitmq/README.md

 in the process

 ## Description
+Project provides take feedback from users (frontend form), process it and save to database.

 Create 5 docker containers.

+> Frontend -> Backend -> Rabbitmq -> Saving-to-db-service -> db

-Frontend gets feedback from users, sends it to backend.
+ Frontend gets feedback from users, sends it to backend, which validates it and sends to rabbitmq.
+Next service retrieves it from rabbitmq and sends data to db.

 ## How to run locally
 if running first time